YingLiu4203/old-dev-blog/_posts/2016-11-22-product-price-design.md

 ---

 ## 1. Price Calculation
 In http://dev.commercetools.com/, a product variant can have a set of prices represented as an array of `Price` values.
 A price is defined with a scope (customer group, channel and country) and/or an optional period (valid from and/or valid to).
 A price has a regular value and an optional discounted price.
+When calculate a price, there are two steps: price selection and discount checking.

 ### 1.1.
 Price Selection
-When calculate a price, there are two steps: first, the scope and period are used to filter the prices of a product variant.
+First, the scope and period are used to select the prices of a product variant.
 The result should be a single `Price` value.

-In price selection, the field priority order is `customer group` > `channel` > `country`, i.e., the `customer group` has the highest priority and the `country` the lowest.
+In price filtering, the field priority order is `customer group` > `channel` > `country`, i.e., the `customer group` has the highest priority and the `country` the lowest.
 If a field is missing in price, that it matches all.

 ### 1.2.
 Discounted Price
 For a elected price, use the `value` in the `discounted` field if the `discounted` field is set, otherwise, use the `value` field in the price.